wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 reflecting on how to improve along the way.
 I do it for the sake of learning.__

-I'm sure not everyone had to go through the steps that I did to reach this final conclusion, but it makes me wonder if there a way to teach people -- like me back in the day -- who don't want to learn.
+I'm sure not everyone had to go through the steps that I did to reach this final conclusion, but it makes me wonder if there's a way to teach people -- like me back in the day -- who don't want to learn.
 Is there a way to help them reach the mindset to want to learn?
-Looking back it's a shame that I wasted all those years.
+Looking back, it's a shame that I wasted all those years.
 There's so much I want to know that I'm sure got taught to me back in high school, but that I've since forgotten.